 Coconut and olive oil are both solid choices since they’re cheap and fantastic for your skin.
 If you’re looking for a scentless carrier oil then jojoba oil is a good bet, but it’s generally more expensive than coconut and olive oil.

-Add 5 to 15 drops of pure tea tree oil to one tablespoon of your carrier oil before adding it to a hot bath.
+Add 5 to 15 drops of pure tea tree oil to one tablespoon of your carrier oil before adding it to a full tub.
 Make sure to stir the water well before you get in to make sure the oils are properly dispersed.

 Tea tree oil is widely used in a number of acne products due to its gentle, antiseptic properties.